-Should You Delete Negative Social Media Comments in Your Crisis Response?
+Should You Delete Negative Comments on Your Crisis Response?

 During a crisis, effective communication is one of the keys to mitigating damage and maintaining your organization’s reputation.
 A crisis is a time to be open, honest, and engaging.
 In our hyper-connected world, there is no sense in trying to hide from the media, your customers, or the public at large.